Spain says will protect fishermen in disputed Gibraltar waters

 Argentina claims the islands, which it calls Las Malvinas and occupied briefly in 1982.

-(This version of the story corrects the name of radio station the in third paragraph.)

-(Reporting by Tomas Gonzalez; Writing by Angus MacSwan; Editing by Robert Woodward)
+(Reporting by Fiona Ortiz; Writing by Angus MacSwan; Editing by Robert Woodward)